Booking open for Ama Dablam Expedition 2022

 - Common climbing equipment

-- Porterage of climbing equipment up to base camp and back to Lukla after expedition
+- Porterage of climbing equipment up to base camp and back to Lukla after the expedition

 - Liaison officer daily wages and fees